 The company is taping again at the WWE Performance Center this week.
 They plan to record two episodes of Raw on Friday, and SmackDown is planned to see two week’s worth of programming taped on Saturday.

 WWE just recorded content this week, but they couldn’t tape everything they needed.
 The plan to record two week’s worth of television for each show didn’t work out.
 There were delays due to COVID-19 tests not coming back in time.
 It was described to us as “a mess.”

 Ringside News has learned that the idea of establishing a biodome isn’t foreign to those in the company.
 In fact, some really want to see what happen.

 While speaking to a longtime WWE employee, the idea of a biodome was suggested as a wise investment for WWE to make.
+Some might call this “a bubble.”
 The immediate response we received was: “No sh*t!
 That would be great, I wish they would do that!”

 WWE already pulled an interesting move to avoid travel restrictions from Florida as Ringside News exclusively reported.
 A biodome would eliminate that added mess.

 Setting up a biodome for WWE would eliminate travel, remove fans, and also establish measures to make sure Superstars and staff cannot easily transmit COVID-19.
 Other sporting leagues have looked into something along these lines already.